 420 STUDENTS AND EMPLOYEES WITH SEXUALLY TRANSMITTED INFECTIONS AND DISEASES AND CERTAIN OTHER COMMUNICABLE DISEASES AND INFECTIOUS CONDITIONS

-[Note: Charter schools are not required by statute to have a policy addressing these issues.
-However, Minnesota Statutes section 121A.23 provides that charter school must have a program that incorporates the provisions contained in this policy.]
+[Note: School districts are not required by statute to have a policy addressing these issues.
+However, Minn.
+Stat. § 121A.23 provides that school districts must have a program that incorporates the provisions contained in this policy.]

 I. PURPOSE